 were in the game in place of XU, the game will be much easier.
 I can pill Olga

 safely, knowing I don't have the threat of an instant win hanging on my head throughout the match.

-2nd I did get lucky on the Oxen
+2nd I did get Lucky

 play, but I usually play 6 or 7.
 A player shouldn't be so heavily punished for getting it wrong by a pill, but Lady

 punish my opponent quite handily.
 Even if Flanagan